 Our identity perfectly illustrates our primary creative process: a collaborative approach that opens the way for the ideas, skills, and cultures of each and every member of the team.
-With more than 40 employees, our team encompasses members ranging from English to French Canadians, to staff with backgrounds from all over the world bringing a wide range of culturally diverse talent to our collaborative.
+With more than 40 employees, our team encompasses members with Anglo- and Franco-Canadian roots, to staff with world-wide origins bringing a vast range of culturally diverse talent to our collaborative.

 Members are welcomed into the team for the richness they bring to the process.

 The firm refers to itself as an "architects collective" specifically to reflect this particular reality.

 Both proudly creative and a passionate champion of technical detail, Figurr puts its heart into each of its architectural proposals and solutions.
-The firm has an unquestionable passion for how it develops the work it creates.
+The architecture firm has an unquestionable passion for how it develops the work it creates.